PSLmodels/OG-Core/docs/book/content/theory/open_economy.md

 ```

 where, $K^{demand, open}_{t}$ is total capital demand by domestic firms at $r^
 {*}_{t}$, $B_{t}$ are total asset holdings of domestic households, and $D^{d}_{t}$ are holdings of government debt by domestic households.
 Total asset holdings from households result from solving the household problem at the endogenous home country interest rate.
 Note that there is a disconnect between the interest rates that determine firm capital demand and domestic household savings and the interest rate used to determine $K^{demand, open}_{t}$.
-This assumption is useful in that it nests the small open economy case into the partial open economy model.
+This assumption is useful in that it nests the small open economy case into the partial open economy model ($\zeta_{K}=1$ being the small open economy case).
 However, it does leave out the realistic responses of foreign capital supply to differentials in the home country interest rate and the world interest rate.

 Given the two equations above, we can find the total supply of capital as: